thacuber2a03/catcurses/doc/catcurses.md

 Controls translation of the return key into NL (10, 0x0a, '\n').
 This allows for detecting whether the return key was pressed, amongst other benefits (see `man 3x nonl`).
 Must only be called on the standard terminal (see `fn stdTerminal`).
-Reports whether the echo was able to be set/unset.
+Reports whether the translation was able to be enabled/disabled.

 ## [fn (^Terminal) halfDelay](../catcurses.um#L392)